 Discover mountain villages amongst the olive groves, Venetian palaces, and secluded off-the-beaten-track coves.

 The island has fantastic nature, just waiting to be explored.
-Take a backpack, refreshments, sunscreen, and sun hat, and explore on your own.
-Keep an eye on the time so you make it back to your cruise ship before departure!
+Take a backpack, refreshments, sunscreen, and sun hat, and explore independently.
+Keep an eye on the time so you return to your cruise ship before departure!

 Cruise day 7: Santorini

 Santorini’s small, romantic island is your final stop on this cruise before returning to Athens.
 A rocky island, its volcanic beauty is indisputable.

 Santorini is a tender port.
 The cruise ship will anchor in the bay and get you to the island on small tender boats.
 Cruise ships will often stay in the bay long into the evening, which means you can enjoy the breathtaking sunset.